manuel-guilbault/manuel-guilbault.github.io/_post_drafts/How-to-use-a-message-bus-and-how-not-to.md

-We could say that queries would bypass the whole bus layer, and would be sent synchronously by the presentation layer to the business layer, and that commands would be sent asynchronously through the bus layer.
+We could say that queries would bypass the whole bus layer, and would be sent synchronously by the presentation layer to the business layer, and that commands would be sent asynchronously through the bus layer:

 ![Bypasing the bus layer]({{ site.baseurl }}/images/posts/2017-02-06-How-to-use-a-message-bus-and-how-not-to/Bypassing-the-bus-layer.svg)